Things That you Should Never Do in Your Inca Trail Hike

 Keep organic and non organic rubbish separated.
 Batteries should be returned back to your countries of origin for proper disposal.

 Do not consume alcoholic beverages or use drugs while on the treks.
-There will be a time for celebration too.
+There will be a time for celebration later too.

 No swimming in the nearby lakes or rivers.
 Don’t go into rivers, lakes, or streams without sandals.